bootdotdev/blog/content/open-source/automatic-cross-platform-deployments-with-electron-on-a-ci-server-travis.md

 ## Confused?

 If you get lost feel free to keep looking back at the [working example repo](https://github.com/lane-c-wagner/electron-ci-boilerplate) and also make sure to look at the logged errors in Travis.
-If you have questions I am available on our discord server at the following: [https://discord.gg/EEkFwbv](https://discord.gg/EEkFwbv)

-Also, if you are looking for more advanced options take a look at the [Qvault](https://github.com/lane-c-wagner/qvault) code.
-It uses this method along with support for code signing, auto-updates, and notarization.